jamessimo/RimMap/README.md

 ## Changelog

 ### (5.0.0)
-* You can now drag the map and use your mouse wheel to zoom
+* You can now drag the map and use your mouse wheel to zoom (like the base game)
+* Now supports mods
+* Updated all the old textures to use new Beta 0.19 items

 ### (4.1.0)
 * Added Sandbags